 Once a week I take myself on a photo adventure.
-The location and subject-matter aren’t really the point of this activity being one of my trackable goals for the first quarter of 2021. . . it’s about creativity, seeing space and light through the lens, and getting lost in myself, exploration, and my art.
+The location and subject-matter aren’t really the point of this activity. . . it’s about creativity, seeing space and light through the lens, getting lost in myself, exploration, and my art.
 While the purpose is more about energy and emotion than the resulting images, I’d be lying if I said the pictures I take don’t matter.
 I want to create and share stunning photographs, and compile a portfolio that tells a story of the way I see and interact with the world around me.

 There’s a small pond not far from my house where turtles live, along with ducks and very big fish.
 It’s a peaceful space surrounded by large, beautiful trees, and a well cared-for walking path.
 It’s not visible from the street which makes it kinda like a secret garden.
 I’ve been there numerous times without my camera, and always told myself I’d come back and photograph the turtles.
 Last week I did just that, except there wasn’t a turtle in sight. . . so I created some great images of ducks instead.
 Today I went back and got to take pictures of dozens of turtles, and discovered that through a long lens I was able to see detail and appreciate these amazing creatures in a way I’ve never been able.
 Their eyes, feet, texture and details are stunning, and the way they move is beautiful.